 - Open Source Software: Source code available for anyone to modify or enhance, like OpenStack and OpenDaylight

 - APIs and SDKs: Application program interfaces (APIs) act as tools for creating software applications, often dictating how software components should communicate with one another (not all APIs are open, consider Amazon Web Services APIs); software development kits (SDKs) are packages of pre-written code that minimize the amount of unique code developers have to write themselves; several SDKs are published APIs, available for anyone to write into their own applications

 - Open Hardware: Designs with open reference for compute and networking products, like Open Compute Project

-The above gives a glimpse into why many companies and organizations can label themselves or their products as “open.”
+The above gives a glimpse into why many companies and organizations can label the entity or its products as “open.”
 However, when contemplating what is and isn’t “open,” one must consider the degree or type of openness attributed to a certain product or company.

-Foundational technologies — considered the building blocks of SDx (software-defined everything) — can be SDN/NFV products, including protocols, SDN Controllers, vSwitches, or application APIs.
-They are held to a higher standard than supporting technologies, which enable other technologies to interact with each other.
+Foundational technologies — considered the building blocks of SDx (software-defined everything) — can be SDN/NFV products, including protocols, SDN Controllers, vSwitches, or or application programming interfaces (APIs).
+These technologies are held to a higher standard than supporting technologies, which enable other technologies to interact with each other.